-- If you feel like the dough isn’t too slack you can add up to 40g extra water.
-Be careful about mixing too much in.
+- If you feel like the dough isn’t too slack, you can add up to 40g extra water.
+Be careful about adding too much water.

 - Be sure to mix the dough very thoroughly.
 You won’t get another chance.

-- When the dough is mixed put it into a see-through container with straight sides.
-Press the dough down so the top is pretty straight.
+- When the dough is mixed, put it into a see-through container with straight sides.
+Press the dough down, so the top is level.

 - Mark the top of the dough on the outside of the container.
-I use a white board maker, but you can also use an elastic band.
-Then put the dough somewhere warm.
+I use a whiteboard marker, but you can also use an elastic band.
+Place the dough somewhere warm.

 - You should let it grow until it’s grown by about 25%.